Ignatian Business Chapter

 - To integrate faith, family, and professional life,

 - To develop a corporate culture that is reflective of their religious faith and values

 - To exercise a beneficial influence upon society at large.

-The conference, grounded in the Roman Catholic tradition, welcomes believers who are open to and respectful of one another’s religious tradition.
+The chapter, grounded in the Roman Catholic tradition, welcomes believers who are open to and respectful of one another’s religious tradition.
 It is committed to the conviction that ethics and values grow out of one’s religious heritage.

 How to Join

 Everyone searches for meaning in life.
 The search is not limited to the private dimension of family, friendship, and person development; but also includes the world of work and profession.
 Often the search is accelerated by feelings of agitation, restlessness, sleepless nights.
 This search may lead thoughtful men and women of faith to sense an apparent gap or chasm between faith experience and experience in the marketplace.
 They may come to a gulf between moral expectations and actual experience in life in the corporation and a sense of disquietude.
 After a period of serious reflection, a person may see the knowledge born of faith that we are loved by God as inconsistent with the sometimes harsh experiences of life in the day-to-day world.

 Is peace of mind possible?
 Is this gap bridgeable?
 Is the apparent discrepancy between what we profess in faith and what we see and do in business either necessary or inevitable?
 Helping business leaders to answer these questions, to navigate in troubled waters, is what the Chapter is all about.

 Chapter participants take care to identify values consistent with their religious commitments, to the end that their decisions and actions will be based upon ethical principles informed by and growing out of their religious faith.
 Religion in general, and particularly the Judeo-Christian tradition, contributes in a number of significant ways: